wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 ### Configuration

 Next in the script we need to establish some configuration parameters that will be passed to the `Session` during instantiation.
-The session needs 3 critical pieces of information in order to operate properly:
+The Session needs 3 critical pieces of information in order to operate properly:

 - **Where** to connect and what blockchain to use.
-- **What** account the session will use on that blockchain.
+- **What** account the Session will use on that blockchain.
-- **How** the session can authorize transactions for the account.
+- **How** the Session can authorize transactions for the account.

 #### Where: Blockchain

-The first up is the `ChainDefinition` interface of the blockchain we intend to connect with.
+First up is the `ChainDefinition` interface of the blockchain we intend to connect with.
 This interface consists of the `id` to identify the blockchain and a `url` of an API endpoint the script can connect with.
 This part of the config informs the new Session how to connect with the blockchain, which in this example is going to be the **Jungle 4 (Testnet)**.

 ```js
 const chain = {